mintsuki/Oldiewaita/README.md

 ## Integration with other DE

+(note: some elements described here are not yet available for Oldiewaita (they were for Simplewaita).
+When time comes, I'll add them; therefore I'll keep this text)
 To integrate this theme with Plasma or QT: You can either download corresponding Simple themes using Plasma Configuration tool, or, if you prefer to use the cloned repo, then:

 - Plasma:
   - import the color scheme in `kde_plasma_qt/plasma_colorscheme/` folder.
-  - With Kvantum manager, either import `kde_plasma_qt/Kvantum/Simplewaita/` with the Kvantum Manager, or create a symbolic link to `kde_plasma_qt/Kvantum/Simplewaita/` in `~/.config/Kvantum`.
+  - With Kvantum manager, either import `kde_plasma_qt/Kvantum/Oldiewaita/` with the Kvantum Manager, or create a symbolic link to `kde_plasma_qt/Kvantum/Oldiewaita/` in `~/.config/Kvantum`.
   - create a symbolic link to `kde_plasma_qt/aurorae/Simple/` called `Simple` at `~/.local/share/aurorae/themes`
 - Other QT desktops:
   - copy Simple.conf in `kde_plasma_qt/qt5_or_6ct_color_scheme/` to `~/.config/qt5ct/colors` (to activate it, you need to use qt5ct or qt6ct to manage the aspect of your QT applications)